confluentinc/cp-demo/README.md

 Follow along with the video [![Demo 3: KSQL | Monitoring Kafka in Confluent Control Center](images/play-button.png)](https://youtu.be/U_ntFVXWBPc)

+In this demo, KSQL is configured with [properties](scripts/ksql/ksqlproperties) to connect to the secured Kafka cluster and is already running queries.

 1. Run the KSQL CLI to get more information on the queries, streams, and tables.

 	```bash